jeffbayes/jeffbayes.github.io/_posts/2016-03-21-tech-interview-cheat-sheet.md

   - Queues are a **first in, first out** (FIFO) data structure.
   - Made with a doubly linked list that only removes from head and adds to tail.
   - Array implementation pushes to end of array and pops from front of array.
 Two variables needed, to track front and back of queue.
 If you're really swanky, you can use the array circularly.

-#### Big O efficiency:
+#### Operations w/ Big O efficiency
-- Indexing:           Linked Lists: O(n)
-- Search:             Linked Lists: O(n)
+Linked lists are a chain of nodes; operations are performed on the nodes.
-- Insertion:          Linked Lists: O(1)
+- `.next` and `.prev`: O(1) operations.
+- Search: O(n), performed by `.next` and `.prev` operations.
+- Indexing: O(n), performed by `.next` and `.prev` operations.
+- Insertion: O(n) if anywhere but beginning, performed by `.next` and `.prev` operations.
+  - Insertion at beginning is O(1).
+- Deletion: O(n) if anywhere but beginning, performed by `.next` and `.prev` operations.
+  - Deletion at beginning is O(1).

 <hr>

 ### Binary Tree

 #### Definition:
-- Is a tree like data structure where every node has at most two children.
+- Is a data structure composed of connected nodes, where each node has at most two children (left and right).
-  - There is one left and right child node.
-  - "N-ary" trees, including **tries / prefix trees**, have more than two children.
+  - "N-ary" trees, including **prefix trees (tries)**, have more than two children.
 Those are covered later.

 #### What you need to know:
 - Designed to optimize searching and sorting.
 - A **degenerate tree** is an unbalanced tree, which if entirely one-sided is a essentially a linked list.
 - They are comparably simple to implement than other data structures.
-- Used to make **binary search trees**.
+- Used to make **binary search trees** and **binary heaps**.
-  - A binary tree that uses comparable keys to assign which direction a child is.
-  - Left child has a key smaller than it's parent node.
-  - Right child has a key greater than it's parent node.
-  - There can be no duplicate node.
+- Multiple implementation options:
-  - Because of the above it is more likely to be used as a data structure than a binary tree.
+  - Node-based: literal left / right / parent nodes, implemented as independent data structures to make up a binary tree.
+  - Array-based: uses indices and basic arithmetic (node_index\*2 is left, \*2+1 is right) to keep track of parents and children.

-#### Big O efficiency:
+#### Operations w/ Big O efficiency:
+Binary Trees are collections of left and right child nodes, beginning at a parent node.
+- `.left`, `.right`, `.parent`: O(1) operations to reach a known connected node.
 - Indexing:       Binary Search Tree: O(log n)      Binary Tree: O(n)
 - Search:         Binary Search Tree: O(log n)      Binary Tree: O(n)
 - Insertion:      Binary Search Tree: O(log n)      Binary Tree: O(n)